Freddy AI for CX

 Running tests take time, especially if you want to get valid insights.
 People need to participate in the experiment for the test to generate robust and unequivocal results.
 Letting the test run its course will eliminate surge events, and present a more evened out report of user behaviour.

-Split URL testing is a great addition to your conversion rate optimisation deck of tools.
+Split URL testing is a great addition to your conversion rate optimization deck of tools.
 So now that we’ve covered all the aspects of split URL testing, all that’s left to do is implement it.